Allysh0w/Tic-tac-toe-scala/README.md

 # About the project
 What is Tic-tac-toe game?
 Tic-Tac-Toe is a simple two-player game played on a 3x3 grid.
-The goal is to be the first player to align three of your symbols (either "X" or "O") in a horizontal, vertical, or diagonal row.
+The goal is to be the first player to align three of your symbols (either "X" or "O") in a horizontal, vertical, or diagonal line.

 ## How This project is organized?
 * Setup: The game starts with an empty 3x3 grid and will ask for the name of player 1 and player 2